rpenco/light-webhook/README.md

           args: ["--req", "{{@stringify(it)}}"]
 ```

-Then launch application `light-webhook -c configuration.yml`.
-And send Github webhook to `http://127.0.0.1:8080/github`.
+Then launch application `light-webhook -c configuration.yml` and send Github webhook to `http://127.0.0.1:8080/github`.
 Voilà, you `custom_script.sh` will be executed with arguments based on received Github request

 ## 📕 Documentation